JHREXA/JHREXA/README.md

 ## Career Goal

-I am looking for a Junior Java / Spring Boot Developer position, ideally in Lyon or Paris, in a technical environment where I can keep improving and contribute to real projects.
+I am looking for a Junior Java / Spring Boot Developer position, ideally in Lyon, Paris or Madrid, in a technical environment where I can keep improving and contribute to real projects.

 ## Contact